Long Beach Island: Geography

 Long Beach Island is bisected by State Route 72, formerly "South 40", which connects the mainland to the island at Ship Bottom.
 It is the sole access point for road vehicles to the mainland over Manahawkin Bay.
 This results in the division of the island into a northern portion and a southern portion.
 From the bridge northward, the island includes the communities of Surf City, North Beach (a section of Long Beach Township), Harvey Cedars, Loveladies (a section of Long Beach Township), High Bar Harbor (the northernmost section of Long Beach Township), and Barnegat Light.
-From the bridge southward, the island includes the communities of Ship Bottom, Brant Beach, Long Beach Township (including the census-designated place of North Beach Haven, and Beach Haven, with the Holgate section of Long Beach Township at the southernmost tip of the island.
+From the bridge southward, the island includes the communities of Ship Bottom, North Beach Haven (a census-designated place in Long Beach Township that includes Brant Beach and Beach Haven Gardens), Beach Haven, and the Holgate section of Long Beach Township at the southernmost tip of the island.